Administrative Policies and Procedures Manual - Policy 7610: Investment Management

 - GICs are prohibited for operating funds, but are allowable for bond proceeds.

-Any exceptions to this policy must comply with Regents' Policy 7.21 "Investment of Operational Funds and Bond Proceeds" and be authorized in writing by the University President.
+Any exceptions to this policy must comply with RPM 7.21 ("Investment of Operational Funds and Bond Proceeds") and be authorized in writing by the University President.